No reward for North Korea without irreversible denuclearization: Pompeo

 By David Brunnstrom and Patricia Zengerle

 Pompeo said the historical analysis was "not optimistic," when asked at his Senate confirmation hearing if he believed North Korea would agree to dismantle its nuclear program.
-But he said that in past negotiations the United States and the world had relaxed sanctions too quickly.
+He said that in past negotiations the United States and the world had relaxed sanctions too quickly.

-"It is the intention of the president and the administration not do that this time to make sure that … before we provide rewards, we get the outcome permanently, irreversibly, that it is that we hope to achieve.
+"It is the intention of the president and the administration not to do that this time to make sure that … before we provide rewards, we get the outcome permanently, irreversibly, that it is that we hope to achieve," Pompeo said.

-"It is a tall order, but I am hopeful that President Trump can achieve that through sound diplomacy."
+"It is a tall order, but I am hopeful that President Trump can achieve that through sound diplomacy," he said.

 Trump has said he plans to meet North Korean leader Kim Jong Un in May or early June and hopes the discussions will ultimately lead to an end of North Korea's nuclear weapons program, which Washington sees as its most pressing security threat.

-On Thursday, Trump said meetings were being set up between him and Kim, and the United States would go into those with "a lot of respect."
+On Thursday, Trump said meetings were being set up between him and Kim and said the United States would approach the talks respectfully.

-He thanked China for its help in trying to resolve the crisis over North Korea's development of nuclear weapons capable of hitting the United States, saying, "they've been really terrific at helping us get to some kind of settlement."
+He thanked China for its help in trying to resolve the crisis over North Korea's development of nuclear weapons capable of hitting the United States.
+"They've been really terrific at helping us get to some kind of settlement," Trump said.

 "Meetings are being set up right now between myself and Kim Jong Un.
 I think it will be terrific.
 I think we'll go in with a lot of respect and we'll see what happens," he said.